buraksekili/store-service/README.md

 # store-service

+> *CAVEAT*: This repo is still under development.
+Currently, I am working on [these tasks](https://github.com/buraksekili/store-service/issues/3).
+> You can follow the development from [branches](https://github.com/buraksekili/store-service/branches).

 `store-service` is a microservice-based web application.
 It does not provide fully featured services that you might expect to see in real web applications such as complex *DB queries*, *security*, or *advanced search*.
 (For example, I did not even hash the user password).